 - Employment benefits

-Federal laws prohibit employers from discriminating against employees and applicants based on an individual’s citizenship status.
+Federal laws prohibit employers from discriminating against employees and applicants based on their citizenship status.
 This includes:

 - Asylees